gocodebox/lifterlms/.github/CONTRIBUTING.md

 Anyone can contribute translations.
 All you need is to login to your wordpress.org account.
 If you have questions about how to submit translations please refer to the [Translator's Handbook](https://make.wordpress.org/polyglots/handbook/).

 We're always seeking Translation Editors who can manage and approve translations for their locale.
-If you're interested in becoming a translation editor for your locale please submit an application at [translate.lifterlms.com](https://translate.lifterlms.com/become-a-translator/).
+If you're interested in becoming a translation editor for your locale please [review the documentation about translations here](https://lifterlms.com/docs/how-can-i-contribute-translations-to-lifterlms/).

 ### Need Help Getting Started as a Contributor?